 FICORA started its third round of market analyses in the course of 2008 and notified the draft measures concerning the market for wholesale broadband access and the market for LLU (physical network infrastructure access market) to the Commission in December 2008.

 FICORA has intensely supervised the delivery times of LLU products in 2008.
 According to these investigations delivery times appear to have shortened by 10 per cent compared to the year 2007.
 FICORA claims there are no longer any significant problems concerning LLU product delivery times.
 FICORA has also checked the connection times of LLU products as part of the connection fee supervision.
 LLU connection fees have not fallen notably.
 A summary of the investigation and of the NRA's view on this issue was expected to be published shortly.

 The Finnish mobile market is developing rapidly and customers are benefiting from a number of advanced services offered by operators.
 Whereas the fixed market is continually decreasing, the total number of mobile subscriptions is increasing, and the mobile penetration rate reached 121.3% in October 2008, following another year of significant growth of about 11 percentage points.
-This places Finland above the EU average, which is 118.9%.
+This places Finland above the EU average, which is 119%.
 Call minutes from mobile phones amounted to some 13.5 billion, which was nearly 3.3 times as much as the call minutes from fixed telephone networks during the year 2007.

 The mobile market in Finland features three large operators providing mobile services - both voice and data services - with market shares by number of subscriptions of 39%, 37% and 22% respectively.
-The market share of the top two operators, while the third operator's market share increased by 2% over the year.
+The markets shares of the largest mobile operators have steadily stabilised, with a slight decrease in the market share of the top two operators, while the third operator's market share increased by 2% over the year.
 Despite several attempts there is only one mobile virtual network operator (MVNO) providing its mobile services, although its market share is still marginal.